-There has been a lot of misunderstanding about Duke's relicensing proposal for managing Keowee and Jocassee.
+There has been a lot of misunderstanding about Duke's latest relicensing for managing Keowee and Jocassee.

-There have been rumors that Duke wants to, “lower the lake 10 feet.”
+There were rumors that Duke wanted to, “lower the lake 10 feet.”
 This is not true.

 Please see this document from Duke Energy called, “Focus on Keowee Lake Levels.”
 This plan deals with conditions of extreme drought while protecting the electric supply during those times.
 The operating range for Keowee in normal conditions under the new plan would actually be higher than is allowed now.
 The Shoreline

 Managament Guidelines and Shoreline Management Plan have also changed.
 In addition, there are minimal

-vegetative buffer requirements in Oconee County and Pickens County on and near Lake Keowee.
+vegetative buffer requirements in Oconee County and Pickens County on Lake Keowee.